dougeby/IntuneDocs/InTuneDocs/DeployUse/android-mam-policy-settings.md

   Default value = **Yes**
 - **Restrict cut, copy, and paste with other apps**: Specify when cut, copy, and paste actions should be restricted.
 Choose from:
   -   **Blocked**: Does not allow cut, copy, and paste actions between policy-managed apps.
-  -   **Policy Managed Apps**: Enables cut, copy, and paste actions only between policy-managed apps.
+  -   **Policy Managed apps**: Enables cut, copy, and paste actions only between policy-managed apps.
-  -   **Policy Managed Apps with paste in**: Enables cut or copy between policy-managed apps.
+  -   **Policy Managed apps with paste in**: Enables cut or copy between policy-managed apps.
 Enables cut or copied data from any app to be pasted into this app.
-  -   **Any App**: There are no restrictions for cut, copy, and paste actions between any apps.
+  -   **Any app**: There are no restrictions for cut, copy, and paste actions between any apps.

   Default value = **Policy managed apps with paste in**
 -   **Restrict web content to display in the Managed Browser**: Choose **yes** to specify that all links in the app will be opened in the Managed Browser app.